Postdoctoral Fellowship in Pediatric Neuropsychology

 Applications must be submitted through the APPA CAS portal and should include the following documents:

 This fellowship program participates in the APPCN match program conducted by National Matching Services Inc., and adheres to all match procedures.
 All applicants to APPCN programs should register for the match.
 Our program code for the match is 8941.
-We conduct interviews at the International Neuropsychology Society Meetings in February and will also be offering virtual interviews as well.
+Interviews will be conducted virtually in winter 2024.